 Mariel Hemingway spent several days discussing the efficacy of wearable waterceutical pouches as being evaluated in a group test by the MI Hope Foundation, led by Dr. John Martin.
 For more information about participating in the trials, visit http://mihope.org.

-Coming on over from her Malibu abode, Hemingway sent several lovely days decompressing and discusing her health concerns, including her desire to work wit people to prevent suicide, an unfortunate part of her family history including her grandfather Ernest Hemingway.
+Coming on over from her Malibu abode, Hemingway spent several lovely days decompressing and discusing her health concerns, including her desire to work with people to prevent suicide, an unfortunate part of her family history including her grandfather Ernest Hemingway.
 As part of the health thing, she dipped in the funtastic mud pond lined with beautiful native plants and ranch ife.

 Academy Award-nominated actress, model and writer, Hemingway has been going around the country speaking about mental health issues.

 At her recent stop before hitting Bheau View Ranch, Hemingway shared the secret of how her life “was saved” from traveling down the same generational path of alcoholism, drug abuse and suicide that claimed many in her family.